deeppavlov/DeepPavlov/README.md

     ```

 ## Quick start
-With the purpose to interact with our pretrained models, they should be downloaded first:
+With the purpose to interact with our pre-trained models, they should be downloaded first:

 ```
 cd deeppavlov/
 python download.py [-all]
 ```
-* `[-all]` option is not required for basic examples; it will download **all** our pretrained models.
+* `[-all]` option is not required for basic examples; it will download **all** our pre-trained models.

 * Warning! `[-all]` requires about 10 GB of free space on disk.